 The consent holder shall ensure that all quarry activities are undertaken in a general accordance with the certified Landscape Management Plan.

-Prior to quarrying operations commencing on the site, and for the duration of quarrying operations, site bunding and landscaping shall be established and maintained in accordance with Visual Impact Assessment by DCM Urban, referenced as Appendix E of the Resource Consent Application report by Golder Associates dated November 2018 together with subsequent updates to this documentation from the 12 March 2019 and 16 August 2019 further information responses.
-This shall include:
+Prior to quarrying operations commencing on the site, and for the duration of quarrying operations, site bunding, landscaping, a walking track and viewing platform shall be established and maintained in accordance with Visual Impact Assessment by DCM Urban, referenced as Appendix E of the Resource Consent Application report by Golder Associates dated November 2018 together with subsequent updates to this documentation from the 12 March 2019 and 16 August 2019 further information responses, and figures dated 5 December 2019 provided to the hearing panel.
+These shall include:

 Bunding